-Financing exceeding BAM 4,000,000 and financing of groups are subject to approval of the Supervisory board.
+Financing exceeding BAM 4,000,000 and financing of groups of related parties exceeding BAM 6,000,000 are subject to approval of the Supervisory board.

 Decisions on exposure to credit risk / risk financing to related parties are carried out in accordance with Specific policies with procedures for operations with related parties.